bunopnu/fresh/README.md

 </div>

-Fresh is an attempt to create a simple, reliable and flexible WebSocket client based on [Mint.WebSocket](https://github.com/elixir-mint/mint_web_socket) 🌱
+Fresh is an attempt to create a simple, reliable and flexible WebSocket client built atop the [Mint](https://github.com/elixir-mint) ecosystem 🌱

 ## Why Fresh?